jhaard/MemoryGame/README.md

 }
 ````

-:construction: `feature/load-tiles-from-start-screen` Since we have a JSON-response from the proxy server,
+:white_check_mark: `feature/load-tiles-from-start-screen` Since we have a JSON-response from the proxy server,
 handle the response and set the tile images.
 The render service is using a free version with longer
 activation time, therefore, show the user a start screen loading the service and response.

+:construction: `next feature...` Next feature...

 </details>